Website Security – Protect Your Website From Malware

-So how do I make sure my website is in good health?
-Well just like visiting the doctor for a check up your should get into the habit of regularly giving your site a health check to see how it’s performing.
-Two ways in particular of increasing your website security and keeping it in good health are switching to HTTPS and having a firewall / brute force protection in place.
+In order to ensure your website is secure, you should get into the habit of regularly performing a health check or penetration testing to see how it’s performing and reacting.
+Some basic ways of increasing your website security and keeping it in good health are switching to HTTPS and having a firewall / brute force protection in place.
 Tools like Sucuri and Wordfence Pro are great for this.

-A great way to protect your site is to make sure you switch to HTTPS hosting, to do this you will have to acquire an SSL certificate.
-Normally websites are hosted on just HTTP, this is a problem because HTTP is not secure and so hackers can ‘listen’ in on any data that is being passed between your site and a visitors browser.
+In order to switch to HTTPS, you will have to acquire and install an SSL certificate.
+Normally, older websites are hosted and indexed on just HTTP, this is a problem because HTTP is not secure and hackers can essentially ‘listen’ in on any data that is being passed between your site and a visitors browser.
 This data could be of a severely sensitive nature such as card details or login credentials such as username, passwords etc..

-HTTPS however is stronger over HTTP as it is secure and has an encrypted connection between your website and a user’s browser.
-This encrypted connection makes it so that any data that may be passed can not be intercepted or “listened” on by hackers.
-Another reason why your site needs to have HTTPS is that it’s not only just good for security but google have actually made it clear that HTTPS is a ranking factor in their algorithm.
+HTTPS provides an encrypted connection between your website and a user’s browser.
+This ensures that any data can not be intercepted or “listened” on by hackers.
+Google have also made it clear that HTTPS is a ranking factor in their algorithm.
 Google favours websites who use HTTPS over HTTP.

-As well as switching to HTTPS another way of drastically improving your website security is by having a Website Security Seal.
-A Website Security Seal is a security feature that monitors your website and it looks for things such as malware in particular.
-Malware is viruses which have been uploaded by hackers.
-Think of a website security seal as being like anti-virus for your website.
-As a user you wouldn’t surf the web without having an anti-virus installed so why would you want to expose your website to potential threats.The seal constantly works in the background and monitors your files and if it comes across malware it will notify you so that you can remove it and keep your site safe.
+As well as switching to HTTPS, another way of drastically improving your website security is by having a malware protection tool such as Sucuri or Wordfence (as above).
+This is a security feature that monitors your website and it looks for things such as malware in particular.
+You can think of this as being like anti-virus for your website.
+This constantly works in the background and monitors your files and activity and if it comes across malware it will notify you so that you can remove it and keep your site safe.